jup-ag/space-station/docs/10-legal/3-privacy-policy.md

 3. Communication vendors;
 4. Analytics, statistics, performance, marketing vendors.

-### 4. Data processing in connection with the Interface
+### 4. Data processing in connection with the Interface​

 **Types of Data Collected**